 Some of sexiest movies from the early 2000s are no longer considered "dirty;" they're now just a step above sexy.
-And best of all, you don't have to travel behind some black curtain: you can just get them on Netflix.
+And best of all, you don't have to travel behind some black curtain: you can stream them online.

 1. Y Tu Mamá También (2001)